 The Behind the Screams: Unmasking the Horror Tour gives guests a unique, lights-on look into the Art & Design team’s process as they transform our deepest fears into haunted houses.
 Guests can choose from Behind The Screams: 3-House Unmasking the Horror Tour (two and a half hours, morning or afternoon) or a Behind The Screams: 6-House Unmasking the Horror Tour (four to five hours).
 The tours give you the chance to see houses with the lights on and a chance to photograph every gory detail of select houses.
 More details about both can be found here.

 While most of the focus of the night is on horror, some of the rides are open.
 Waits are very low during this time, so it's a great way to experience them if you don't care as much about the houses.
 Please note that the regular Express Pass does not work during Halloween Horror Nights.
-These are the rides open during Halloween Horror Nights 27:
+These are the rides anticipated to be open during Halloween Horror Nights 28:

 - TRANSFORMERS: The Ride 3D